ministryofjustice/itpolicycontent/content/security/framework/ict-disaster-recovery-plan.md

 ### Demonstration of compliance

 The [CESG Information Assurance Maturity Model (IAMM)](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) sets out the minimum maturity level Government departments should attain.
-ICT asset disposal is captured as a basic requirement in Level 1 where the MoJ will need to demonstrate compliance against.
+ICT asset disposal is captured as a basic requirement in Level 1 where the MOJ will need to demonstrate compliance against.

 ### Link to IT Security Incident Management